MeeFoundation/agentpresentation-landing/src/pages/about.md

 ### Announce flow

-A client user agent can proactively announce that it supports AgeProtectv1 by including a header of the form: Sec-PD: type=AgeProtectv1.
-For example:
+A client user agent can proactively announce that it uses one or more types of providers by including a header for each of the form: Sec-PD: type=`provider-type`.
+For example if it wanted to announce that it uses AgeProtectv1 then an example header would be:

 	GET / HTTP/1.1
 	Host: example.com